maitag/peote-net/README.md

 				case Reason.DISCONNECT: trace("User was disconnected.");
 			}
 		},
-		//choose between onData or onDataChunk
+		//choose between onData or onDataChunk (do not use one for remoteobject functioncalling)
 		//onData: function(server:PeoteServer, userNr:Int, bytes:Bytes ) {
 		//	trace('User $userNr sends some bytes on channel ${server.jointNr}');
 		//},